rikosintie/Discovery/usage.md

 - Paste the text into "Option 2: Option 1: Copy-paste your XSL document here"
 - click `Transform XML`
 - Save the new text as procurve.html.
 You lose a little bit of the report but it's still usable.

-If you are on Mac/Linux or Windows WSL you can use grep to pull out a list of the switches.

 ### An alternative way to view the report in a Chromium browser